Lessnullvoid/audio_segmentation/README.md

 - Use manual segmentation mode for precise control
 - Adjust clustering parameters based on your audio material
 - Save frequently when working with large files
+- For percussive audio, try the new onset-based segmentation
+- When requesting specific segment count, ensure it's reasonable for your audio length

 ## TODO